Mitral valve stenosis - Vejthani Hospital | JCI Accredited International Hospital in Bangkok, Thailand.

 • Dizziness or fainting

-• Fatigue, particularly when engaging in more activities
+• Fatigue, particularly when engaging in activities

-When the heart rate increase, as it does during exercise, symptoms of mitral valve stenosis may develop or worsen.
+When the heart rate increases, as it does during exercise, symptoms of mitral valve stenosis may develop or worsen.
 Symptoms may be brought on by anything that creates stress on the body, such as pregnancy or diseases.

 If you experience chest pain, a rapid, fluttering, or hammering heartbeat, or experience shortness of breath when exercising, call your doctor right away to schedule an appointment.
 Your doctor could advise going to a cardiologist.